dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-application/Readme.md

 # Deploy web application

 You will create an application detection rule with a web application configuration base on the `DomainName`.
 This web application will be automatically tagged with these 2 tags `app` and `env`
+By default the Session Replay : `ReplayPerc`= 10 %
 On prerequisit, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)

 - export variables